mrubinsk/horde-dev-vagrant/README.md

 Notes:

+    - All images based on Ubuntu Trusty64 unless otherwise noted.

     - Installs either MySQL or MariaDB,
       Dovecot or Cyrus, and Postfix (configured for local delivery only).
       Email can be sent between any local users using e.g., testuser@localhost